ubeninja77/hotel/README.md

 We have included some [optional design scaffolding](https://github.com/AdaGold/hotel/blob/design-scaffolding/design-scaffolding-notes.md) for this project, to help you get started if you don't know where to start, or to provide inspiration if you're a little stuck.
 Any student should feel free to use this scaffolding in whatever way is most helpful to them.
 However, **we recommend that you spend at least 1 full day thinking about design before reaching for this scaffolding**, to get practice thinking about this type of problem independently.

-#### A Note on Dates

-When programming it's generally helpful to convert or validate your data _as soon as possible_.
-If you do this when you first read/receive data that means that the rest of your code can assume that you have code in the desired form.

-**This is a job for driver code.**

-In this case we _are not_ writing driver code.
-That means that your code should deal _entirely_ in Ruby `Date` objects.
-Your tests should create `Date` objects and your library code should assume that it's receiving `Date` objects to start.

-When making tests you will want to use something like `Date.new(1993, 2, 24)` to create a date representing February 24, 1993 (or `Date.today` for today) instead of trying to parse a string or storing and re-parsing strings internally.

 ## Getting Started

 We will use the same project structure we used for the previous project.
 Library code (such as classes) should be in files in the `lib` folder, and tests should be in files in the `test` folder.